Annette Estes, Ph.D.

 Behavior & Education Consultant

-Yegennalyn Millanes, MHA, M. Ed is a Certified Behavior Technician for the University of Washington Autism Center and based at the Tacoma campus.
+Yegennalyn Millanes, MHA, M. Ed, BCBA is a Licensed Behavior Analyst at the University of Washington Autism Center Tacoma.
 She received a master’s degree in healthcare administration with a concentration in informatics from the University of Phoenix in 2017 and a master’s degree in education with a focus in applied behavior analysis from Arizona State University in 2019.
-Yegennalyn is also a candidate to sit for the board exam to become a BCBA.

 She is originally from Long Beach, CA and moved to Washington in 2017 and has been a part of the UWAC team since then.
 Yegennalyn started working with individuals diagnosed with autism in 2015 – ranging from toddlers to adolescents.